ztaira/hub_where/README.md

 ```
 ### Output:

+### Hubway Stations plotted by GPS Coordinates and Activity

 Interesting Tidbit 1: According to log size, station 65 was by far the most
 active.
 It had 2380 lines of log data.
 The second most active was station 134,
 with 1600 lines of text, and the third most active was station 67 with 1588